 Study, preparation, and performance of a wide range of orchestral literature.
-Performances on and off
+Performances on and off campus.
+Consent of instructor required.
+Goal 2A

 MUSC3170 Advanced Yellowjacket Drumline 0-1 s.h.

 The Yellowjacket Drumline offers students from all majors the opportunity to study and perform standard contemporary percussion literature.
 Students will perform at selected athletic & recruitment events as determined by the course syllabus.
 Instructor consent required.